How To Avoid Genetically Modified Foods

 • Vegetable oil and vegetable protein (May be derived from other sources).

 Any conventional product containing soy or derivatives.
 This includes their oils and by products like soy lecithin, protein, isolate, and isoflavone, as well as, tofu, tempeh, and soybean oil.
 This would include most vitamin E supplements which are derived from soybean oil.

 Animal Products: Animals who have eaten GMO corn and soy.
 Any conventional dairy, eggs, chicken, beef, pork, or other animal products.
 These animals’ diet contain GMO corn/soy.
 Also be sure your dairy is free of rBGH, a Monsanto genetically-engineered growth hormone that forces cows to artificially increase milk production by 10 to 15 percent.
+It is a bovine growth hormone gene mixed with e coli to create rBGH, also called rbST.
 Even dairy products that are listed “rBGH-free” can contain GMOs because, again, the animals feed on GMO grain.
 Organic Valley, Trader Joe’s and Whole Foods Brand dairy are both rBGH and GMO free.
 New Zealand or Australian lamb are popular since they are usually grass-fed.

 Farmed-raised fish/seafood because they most likely are fed GMO meal.
 This would include salmon, trout, carp, cod, turbot, halibut, shrimp and tilapia.
 Be sure to purchase only “wild caught.”